stephencweiss/stephencharlesweiss.com/content/lists/reading-list.md

 - _The Color Purple_ by Alice Walker

 ## Bookshelf
+Some books I plan to read in the future.
 1. [_Infinite Powers: How Calculus Reveals the Secrets of the Universe_](https://www.goodreads.com/en/book/show/40796176-infinite-powers) by Steven H. Strogatz
 1. _Infinite Jest_ by David Foster Wallace
 1. _Poor Charlie's Almanack - Wit and Wisdom of Charles T. Munger_ by Charles T. Mungewr